 We cannot guarantee that we will achieve synergies and cost savings in connection with future acquisitions.
-Many of the businesses that we previously acquired, and businesses that we may acquire in the future, could have unaudited financial statements that are prepared by management and are not independently reviewed or audited.
-We cannot guarantee that such financial statements would not be materially different if such statements were independently reviewed or audited.
+Many of the businesses that we previously acquired, and businesses that we may acquire in the future, could have unaudited financial statements that are prepared by management and are not independently reviewed or audited, and such financial statements could be materially different if they were independently reviewed or audited.
 We cannot guarantee that we will continue to acquire businesses at valuations consistent with our prior acquisitions or that we will complete future acquisitions at all.
-We cannot guarantee that there will be attractive acquisition opportunities at reasonable prices, that financing will be available or that we can successfully integrate acquired businesses into our existing operations.
+We also cannot know whether there will be attractive acquisition opportunities at reasonable prices, that financing will be available or that we can successfully integrate acquired businesses into our existing operations.
 In addition, our results of operations from these acquisitions could, in the future, result in impairment charges for any of our intangible assets, including goodwill or other long-lived assets, particularly if economic conditions worsen unexpectedly.
-Our inability to effectively manage the integration of our completed and future acquisitions could prevent us from realizing expected rates of return on an acquired business and could have a material adverse effect on our financial condition, results of operations or liquidity.

-We may lose business to competitors that underbid us, and we may be unable to compete favorably in our highly competitive industry.
+We may lose business to competitors that underbid us and may be unable to compete favorably in our highly competitive industry.

 Most of our project awards are determined through a competitive bidding process in which price is the determining factor.
 Because of the high cost of transporting HMA, our ability to win a project award is often influenced by the distance between a work site and our HMA plants.
-We compete against multiple competitors in all of the markets in which we operate, most of which are local or regional operators.
-Some of our competitors are larger than we are, are vertically integrated and/or have similar or greater financial resources than we do.
+We compete against multiple competitors in many of the markets in which we operate.
+Some of our competitors are larger than we are and are vertically integrated.
 As a result, our competitors may be able to bid at lower prices than we can due to the location of their plants or as a result of their size or vertical integration advantages.
-Government funding for public infrastructure projects is limited, thus contributing to competition for the limited number of public projects available.
+Government funding for public infrastructure projects is limited, contributing to competition for the limited number of public projects available.
 An increase in competition may result in a decrease in new project awards to us at acceptable profit margins.
 In addition, in the event of a downturn in private residential and commercial construction, the competition for available public infrastructure projects could intensify, which could materially and adversely impact our financial condition, results of operations or liquidity.

-We may be unable to obtain or maintain sufficient bonding capacity, which could materially adversely affect our business.
+We may be unable to obtain or maintain sufficient bonding capacity, which could preclude us from bidding on certain projects.

 A significant number of our contracts require performance and payment bonds.
-Our ability to obtain performance and payment bonds primarily depends upon our capitalization, working capital, past performance, management expertise, reputation and certain external factors, including the overall capacity of the surety market.
-If we are unable to renew or obtain a sufficient level of bonding capacity in the future, we may be precluded from bidding on certain projects or successfully contracting with certain customers.
+Sureties typically issue or continue bonds on a project-by-project basis, and they can decline to do so at any time or require the posting of additional collateral as a condition thereto.
+Our ability to obtain performance and payment bonds primarily depends on our capitalization, working capital, past performance, management expertise, reputation and certain external factors, including the overall capacity of the surety market.
+Events that adversely affect the insurance and bonding markets generally may result in bonding becoming more difficult or costly to obtain in the future.
+If we are unable to obtain or renew a sufficient level of bonding, or if bonding costs were to increase, we may be precluded from bidding on certain projects or successfully contracting with certain customers, which could limit the aggregate dollar amount of contracts that we are able to pursue.
 In addition, even if we are able to successfully renew or obtain performance or payment bonds, we may be required to post letters of credit in connection with such bonds, which could negatively affect our liquidity and results of operations.